thiagowfx/raytracer-lcg-2014/lib/documentation.md

 [Doxyfile](http://www.doxygen.org/), plus source comments.

 The `lib/` folder contains project source files, as well as some assets for the UI.
-To build the project, create a `build/` folder in the top level directory of the project, `cd` into it, then run `cmake ../ && make`.
+To build the project, firstly execute the `fetch-pcs-detection.sh` script.
+It will download the pcs-detection library (a required dependency) to its correct place.
+Then create a `build/` folder in the top level directory of the project, `cd` into it, then run `cmake ../ && make`.
 Compiled binary is `qtRaytracer`.
 To generate documentation viewable in the web browser, do a `make doc`.

 It is recommended to develop this project either in [Arch Linux](https://www.archlinux.org/) or in